 Next up, you'll need to enable the MemberPress Importer add-on.
 This is very straightforward as the MemberPress add-ons can be activated from inside your WordPress Dashboard.
 Simply click on the Activate item on the MemberPress menu in your WordPress Dashboard and then click on the Add-Ons tab.

-After clicking on the Install button, and then the Activate button for the Importer, you’ll be able to get started.
+After clicking the Install button then the Activate button for the Importer, you’ll be able to get started.

 Create the CSV Files to Import

 If you’re moving from one membership site that’s using the MemberPress plugin to another site also using MemberPress, then the process of migrating the data is very straightforward.